Shamaparaneer17/HexSoftwares-project/README.md

-This project was completed as part of my online internship at Hex Softwares.
+This project was completed as a part of my online internship at Hex Softwares.